flowerpowerdao/minting-page/README.md

 Then switch to the local network

-You can change local NFT sale settings in `icpflower-nft-canister/src/Env/lib.mo`, make sure you're on the `local-depoloyment` branch in the git submodule.
+You can change local NFT sale settings in `power-equalizer/src/Env/lib.mo`